Local List and Non-Designated Heritage Assets

 |Group value||Groupings of assets with a clear visual, design or historic relationship (including farmyards, terraces, group form and layout), contribution to streetscene, roofscapes and perception.|

 |Artistic interest||An asset with artistic interest exhibiting some degree of creative skill (including sculpture, painting, decoration, advertisements, memorials, gates, railings, door surrounds, finials and signage).|

 |Historic association||Associated with an historical person or event of acknowledged note (including important local figures or events, for example landowner, commemorative event, charity, ecclesiastical or other community group and former resident).
 Highly unlikely this would apply to assets associated with a living person.|

 |Archaeological interest*||There may be evidence to suggest that a site is of significant archaeological interest.
 To be assessed in conjunction with Durham County Council’s Archaeology Section.|

 Significance can be informed by a significant written record, for example the Historic Environment Record, Pevsner and published articles.

 If the potential asset meets two or more of the criteria set out in the table above then it should be considered a Non-Designated Heritage Asset.
 Once identified as a Non-Designated Heritage Asset it should be recorded within Uniform to inform future proposals.

-*Non-designated Heritage Assets of archaeological interest that are demonstrably of equivalent significance to Scheduled Monuments should be considered subject to the policies for designated heritage assets, as required by paragraph 139 of the National Planning Policy Framework.
+*Non-designated Heritage Assets of archaeological interest which are demonstrably of equivalent significance to Scheduled Monuments should be considered subject to the policies for designated heritage assets, as required by footnote 63 of the National Planning Policy Framework.